When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Seek Legal Advice

-- The victim has asked you for money
+- The victim has asked you for money.

-- The bite drew blood or was a significant bite
+- The bite drew blood or was a significant bite.

-- You think your dog could have an illness/disease or perhaps rabies
+- You think your dog could have an illness/disease or perhaps rabies.

-- Your gut is telling you that the victim has intentions to press charges
+- Your gut is telling you that the victim has intentions to press charges.

-- The police contact you
+- The police contact you.

-- You think you might be facing criminal consequences
+- You think you might be facing criminal consequences.

 Contact Your Insurance Company

 We know you’ll want to protect yourself and your dog, but lying is never a good solution.
 Many dog owners give false information or make untruthful statements about the dog’s history of biting, which can end up hurting you and your dog.

 - Who owns the dog

-- Other things involving the incident
+- Other things involved in the incident

 Because your dog has a rap sheet, you both could face serious charges in one of the three courts should there be a second incident.
 Unfortunately, you must look at your dog differently now.
-You must protect your family, friends and strangers from your dog.
+You must protect your family, friends, and strangers from your dog.